siduction/sidu-manual/data/en/0003-help_en.md

 $ gpm -t imps2 -m /dev/input/mice
 ~~~

-After that you should check if the service is active:
+After that, you should check if the service is active:

 ~~~
 $ systemctl status gpm.service
 ~~~

-If successful, you will also find a line similar to the following in the output.
+If successful, you will also find a line similar to the following in the output:

 ~~~
   Active: active (running) since Thu 2020-04-09 12:17:14 CEST; 5min ago